TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 7/1 Chronicles 7.18.md

 ---

-And his sister Hammolecheth bare Ishhod, and Abiezer, and Mahlah.
+His sister Hammolecheth bore Ishhod, and Abiezer, and Mahlah.